xdmushui/partner-center-sdk/develop/get-a-customer-s-usage-spending-budget.md

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.
 - A customer identifier (**customer-tenant-id**).
-If you do not have a customer's identifier, you can look up the identifier in Partner Center by choosing the customer from the customers list, selecting **Account**, then saving their **Microsoft ID**.
+If you don't have a customer's identifier, you can look up the identifier in Partner Center.
+Choose the customer from the list of customers, then select **Account**, then save their **Microsoft ID**.

 ## C\#